zk-org/zk/docs/notes/tags.md

 - Bear's `#multi-word tags#` ([opt-in](note-format.md))
 - YAML frontmatter (`tags` and `keywords` keys).

-You can filter your notes by their tags using the `--tags` option, as demonstrated in [Searching and filtering notes](note-filtering.md).
+You can filter your notes by their tags using the `--tag` option, as demonstrated in [Searching and filtering notes](note-filtering.md).

 ```sh